-Failed key import into Active Directory The recovery key does not get imported into Active Directory Try automated process again.
+Failed key The recovery key does not Try automated IT Specialist import into Active Directory get imported into Active Directory process again.
 Import key manually.
-IT Specialist Failed key The recovery key does not Verify computer is in IT Specialist import into Active Directory get imported into Active Directory a domain, and is in the proper OU.
-Or, enable, 'Turn on TPM backup to Active Directory Domain Services' in Local Group Policy Failed transport of key via email The recovery key does not transport email service account Try automated process again.
+Failed key import into Active Directory The recovery key does not get imported into Active Directory Verify computer is in a domain, and is in the proper OU.
+IT Specialist Or, enable, 'Turn on TPM backup to Active Directory Domain Services' in Local Group Policy Failed transport of key via email The recovery key does not transport email service account Try automated process again.
 Copy key from Active Directory, or FTP.
 Transfer manually.
 IT Specialist Failed transport of key to FTP server The recovery key does not transport to FTP server Try automated process again.
 Copy key from Active Directory or email.
 Transfer manually.
 IT Specialist Failed key import into LANDesk The recovery key does not get imported into LANDesk Desktop Management Software Reinstall LANDesk Agent.
 Try automated TPM Management.
-Local Technician User is receiving prompt to enter Bitlocker Recovery Password When the user restarts their machine, they may receive a prompt to enter the Bitlocker Recovery Key Enter the key from AD, FTP, Email, or LANDesk.
+Local Technician User is receiving prompt to enter BitLocker Recovery Password When the user restarts their machine, they may receive a prompt to enter the BitLocker Recovery Key Enter the key from AD, FTP, Email, or LANDesk.
 Check TPM Chip status.
 Try automated TPM Management IT Specialist TPM cannot continue due to ownership error The TPM ownership must be set before adding protectors to the TPM Chip Take ownership of the TPM Chip, manually.
-Try IT Specialist automated TPM Management -- ----------------------------- --
+Try IT Specialist automated TPM Management